 Don’t be a statistic—take control of your eye health.

-Over 3 million people in the United States have glaucoma and this number is expected double by the year 2050.
+Over 3 million people in the United States have glaucoma and this number is expected to double by the year 2050.
 Your risk factors of developing glaucoma—the second leading cause of blindness in America—include your age, family history, race, nearsightedness and a history of blunt trauma.

 But there is hope for patients with glaucoma at the Cheyenne Eye Clinic & Surgery Center.

 Early diagnosis is critical, that’s why we have all the latest modern and advanced equipment to provide patients with an early and accurate diagnosis.

 When you take control of your health, by getting regular eye exams and beginning an appropriate treatment plan, you are less likely to have significant vision loss from glaucoma.

 What is glaucoma?